Black Lives Matter Activist Indicted With Defrauding Donors by Federal Grand Jury

-A prominent Black Lives Matter activist was indicted for defrauding donors by a federal jury in Toledo, Ohio, last week, the Department of Justice (DOJ) said in a news release.
+A prominent Black Lives Matter activist was indicted last week by a federal grand jury in Cleveland for allegedly defrauding donors, the Department of Justice (DOJ) said in a statement.

-Sir Maejor Page, also known as Tyree Conyers-Page, was indicted on three counts of money laundering and one count of wire fraud, according to the DOJ.
-The department said that he allegedly created a Facebook page called “Black Lives Matter of Greater Atlanta” before defrauding donors of more than $450,000 after it was revoked by the Internal Revenue Services (IRS) as a tax-exempt charity.
+Sir Maejor Page, also known as Tyree Conyers-Page, of Toledo, Ohio, was indicted on March 12 on three counts of money laundering and one count of wire fraud, according to the DOJ.
+The department said that he created a Facebook page called “Black Lives Matter of Greater Atlanta” and defrauded donors of more than $450,000 before the IRS revoked its tax-exempt status as a charity.

 “It is to no surprise that the government wishes to move forward in a criminal case against a social justice activist,” he told the Toledo Blade last week.
 “I maintain my position that I did not intentionally commit any crimes, as it is my only purpose in life to fight for those whose voices have been muffled and or silenced.
 Had I violated any state of federal laws I have no problem owning that and working to correct my actions.
 I believe that I acted in good faith.
 I look forward to a fair and just due process under the law.”

-But according to the DOJ, Page set up the allegedly false charity in May 2020, and it lasted over the summer of 2020, where mass protests, riots, and violence racked major U.S. cities following George Floyd’s death.
-Page, according to the department, said the funds “would be used to combat racial and social injustices when in truth, the organization was no longer an established charity and the defendant was using the donations for his personal benefit.”
+According to the DOJ, Page set up the allegedly false charity in May 2020, which lasted at least through the summer of that year, when mass protests, riots, and violence wracked major U.S. cities following the death of George Floyd while in police custody.
+Page, according to the DOJ, said the funds “would be used to combat racial and social injustices when in truth, the organization was no longer an established charity and the defendant was using the donations for his personal benefit.”

-Four years before that, he created the Facebook page called “Black Lives Matter of Greater Atlanta” as a 501(c)(3) domestic non-profit corporation with the Georgia Secretary of State Corporation’s Division.
-In 2019, Black Lives Matter of Greater Atlanta’s charity status was revoked due to failure to submit IRS Form 990 for three consecutive years.
+Four years earlier, he had created the Facebook page called “Black Lives Matter of Greater Atlanta” as a 501(c)(3) domestic nonprofit corporation with the Georgia Secretary of State Corporation’s Division.
+In 2019, the organization’s charity status was revoked due to failure to submit IRS Form 990 for three consecutive years.

 “It is alleged that the defendant failed to notify Facebook of these revocations or ask that Facebook stop displaying BLMGA as a non-profit organization.
 As a result, BMLGA’s Facebook page continued to be displayed as a non-profit organization with a donation button through the end of September 2020, and Facebook continued to collect and disperse the purported charity donations on a bi-monthly basis,” according to the news release.